codeadamca/activities/prototyping.markdown

    ![Classis](images/prototyping/prototyping-fantasy.png)
    ![Diagon Alley™](images/prototyping/prototyping-diagon.png)

+   This gives each prototype a fun theme!

-   There is also a LEGO&reg; MOC (My Own Creation) that can be used to assign groups to a theme.
-Place the four boxes on a desk at the front, each box has a bin of matching LEGO&reg;, and allow one member from each group to come up to the front and reveal a minifigure.
+   There is also a LEGO&reg; MOC (My Own Creation) that can be used as a fun way to assign groups to a theme.
+Place the four boxes on a desk at the front.
+Each box has a LEGO&reg; minifigure from each of the four themes.
+Allow one member from each group to come up to the front and reveal a minifigure to select their theme!

-2. Discuss the bulding objectives and any related factors to consider.
+3. Discuss the bulding objectives and any related factors to consider.
 You may want to include your own brainstorming process and slidedeck during this step.

-3. Give participants two to four hours to build their prototype.
+4. Give participants two to four hours to build their prototype.
 In past sessions sometimes two hours has been too much time and participants are board, and sometimes four hours has been too little.
+You'll have to gauge your group and adjust.

-4. Allow each group to have five minutes to present their idea.
+5. Allow each group to have five minutes to present their prototype.

-   I have often setup a camera so groups can easily display their prototype on the projection screen.
+   I have often setup a GoPro camera so groups can easily display their prototype on the projection screen.

 ## Cleanup

-Please deconstruct the LEGO&reg; prototypes and place LEGO&reg; back in their bin.
+Please deconstruct the LEGO&reg; prototypes and place LEGO&reg; back in their corresponding bin.
 Please keep LEGO&reg; seperated by their theme.
 Place bins, boxes, and the reveal MOC back in the CTI304 closet.
+Take pictures o the prototype and send them to me please!

 ---